shallomkanyori/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that adds all unique integers in a list (only once for each integer).
 - Prototype: `def uniq_add(my_list=[]):`
 - You are not allowed to import any module

+**Task 3: Present in both.**
+Write a function that returns a set of common element in two sets.
+- Prototype: `def common_elements(set_1, set_2):`
+- You are not allowed to import any module